ozz1webdev/codeproject1/README.md

 ## Typography

-Used Font for H1 is Eyesome-Script
+Used Font for H1 and p tags is Eyesome-Script

 # Features